 Since Krause’s research has been identified as useful to the oil and gas and mining industries, Krause has taken paid speaking gigs at several industry gatherings.

-Krause has taken on paid speaking gigs with the Canadian Association of Petroleum Producers, the right-wing think tank Atlas Economic Research Foundation, the Integrated Environment Plant Management Association of Western Canada, the Association for Mineral Exploration in B.C., the Canadian Energy Pipelines Association, the Vancouver Board of Trade.
+Krause has been paid to speak by the Canadian Association of Petroleum Producers, the right-wing think tank Atlas Economic Research Foundation, the Integrated Environment Plant Management Association of Western Canada, the Association for Mineral Exploration in B.C., the Canadian Energy Pipelines Association and the Vancouver Board of Trade.
 This last event was funded by the mining group Hunter Dickenson Inc. and Taseko Mines.

 Vivian Krause has disclosed a number of sources of industry funding for her work on her website Fair Questions and through her Twitter account.